 - Communicating and documenting with professionalism

 - Providing a practical experience that can contribute to the student's professional future

 A memorandum of agreement (MOA) must be signed and returned to Baylor University before the student begins the internship experience, should the agency require an agreement.
-This process is facilitated by the director of HHPR internships.
+This process is facilitated by the HHPR Internship Manager.

 Keep up with the latest HHPR internship news on Instagram: @buhhprinterns

 My internship helped re-spark my passions for healthcare and overall made me more confident in who I am and in my abilities.” —Sydney Duke (HSS Pre-Med ’23)

 Students are enrolled in Canvas: HHPR Internship Preparation by the Department of Health, Human Performance, and Recreation once they obtain 55 semester hours, so that they are able to complete a self-paced preparation journey through nine steps prior to searching for an internship experience.